Hot Radio

 At 7:00am on 14 February 2012 "The Bay 102.8" re-branded to "Hot Radio 102.8".
 The last song played on The Bay 102.8 was "Never Can Say Goodbye" by The Communards.

 The first song on Hot Radio was "Some Like It Hot" by The Power Station when Paul Stevens announced the new brand to listeners.

-On 8 November 2013, Hot Radio was awarded a 5-year extension by ofcom to continue providing community radio to Poole & the surrounding area.
-On 8 November 2018, Hot Radio was awarded another 5-year extension by ofcom to continue providing community radio to Poole & the surrounding area.
+On 8 November 2013, Hot Radio was awarded a 5-year extension by ofcom to continue providing community radio to Poole.
+On 8 November 2018, Hot Radio was awarded another 5-year extension by ofcom to continue providing community radio to Poole.

 On 6 February 2018, Hot Radio relaunched with a brand new sound and line up.

 Hot Radio is also now available on DAB across Dorset.
 Since late 2020 it is also available on DAB across South Hampshire.